24CSB0B37/NITW_TOURISM_CSEB_WP/README.md

 ---

 ## 🎨 **Features**
-- **Interactive Design**: Smooth scrolling and hover effects for enhanced user experience.
+- **Interactive Design**: Hover effects for enhanced user experience.
 - **Image Galleries**: Lightbox effect for viewing images in a larger format.
 This works in gallery webpage.
 - **Social Media Integration**: Footer with icons linking to Facebook, Twitter, Instagram, and LinkedIn.
-- **Responsive Layout**: Optimized for all devices.
+- **Responsive Layout**: Optimized for all devices with responsive design.